What Does Dna Polymerase Iii Do

 Definition and Scientific Foundation

 DNA polymerase III is an enzyme that belongs to the family of DNA polymerases.
-These enzymes are responsible for synthesizing new DNA strands from a DNA template.
+Worth adding: these enzymes are responsible for synthesizing new DNA strands from a DNA template.
 DNA polymerase III specifically is the primary enzyme involved in DNA replication in bacteria.
 It is a complex, multi-subunit enzyme that exhibits high processivity and fidelity.
 The enzyme works by adding nucleotides to the 3' end of a growing DNA strand, using an existing DNA strand as a template.
 This ensures that the newly synthesized DNA strand is complementary to the template strand, maintaining the accuracy of genetic information.

 Structural Components